rubenmartinez/btc-market-exchange-viewer/README.md

 # STPC

-Just a practice project to experiment with multithreading and new Java 8 features: A webapp that connects to a crypto exchange REST API and shows the current state of the market.
+Just a practice project to experiment with multithreading Java 8 features: A webapp that connects to a crypto exchange REST API and shows the current state of the market.

 ## Build/Run application